 This research was supported by NIH NEI R01-EY027401 to M.C. and the Ministry of Education in Taiwan to H.H.L.
-We thank Rania Ezzo for her assistance in data acquisition for the MRI data, and Marc Himmbelberg, Jan Kurzawski, and David Tu for their help in analyzing the pRF data.
+We thank Rania Ezzo, Marc Himmbelberg, Jan Kurzawski, and David Tu for their help in fMRI data acquisition and analysis.
 We also thank Carrasco Lab members, especially Marc Himmelberg, Ekin Tünçok and Shutian Xue, for their helpful comments on the manuscript.